 Prior to her appointment as Director at MIT, Soriero served at Colorado College for nine years, four of which were as Director of Athletics.
 At Colorado College, Soriero saw two of her teams (Men’s Ice Hockey - NCAA Division I and Women’s Lacrosse - NCAA Division III) reach their respective Final Fours in the same year.
 Prior to her appointment as Director there she served as the Interim Director of Athletics concurrently with various other roles such as Head Women's Basketball Coach, Director of Events, Senior Woman Administrator and Senior Associate Athletic Director.
-Before Colorado College, Soriero held the Head Women’s Basketball Coach Position at the University of Pennsylvania for ten years.
+Before Colorado College, Soriero held the Head Women’s Basketball Coach position at the University of Pennsylvania for 10 years.
 She also coached and served as the Associate Director of Athletics at Philadelphia University and began her collegiate coaching career at Haverford College, founding the Division III program there in 1980.
-In all she coached for 21 years before dedicating herself to full-time administrative work.
+In all, she coached for 21 years before dedicating herself to full-time administrative work.

-During Soriero's career she has served on multiple national and local boards and committees, including currently serving on the NCAA Division III Management Council.
-She previously was elected to serve on the NACWAA Board of Directors, chaired the NACWAA Awards Committee, and served as the West Regional Representative to the National Association of Collegiate Director's of Athletics (NACDA) Executive Committee.
-Soriero also completed a term of service with the NCAA Women’s Basketball Rules Committee.
+During Soriero's career she has served on multiple national and local boards and committees.
+She is currently serving as the president of Women Leaders in College Sports and has served as a member of the Olympic Sports Committee and chaired the Committee on Women’s Athletics.
+She previously was elected to serve on the NCAA Division III Management Council, Women Leaders in College Sports Board of Directors, chaired the Women Leaders in College Sports Awards Committee, and served as the West Regional Representative to the National Association of Collegiate Directors of Athletics (NACDA) Executive Committee.
+She also completed a term of service with the NCAA Women’s Basketball Rules Committee.

-Soriero has received numerous honors during her distinguished career, including being named as the 2012 Division III Administrator of the Year by NACWAA.
-As a coach, she was recognized by the American Women’s Sports Foundation as the Northeast Regional Coach of the Year as well as an All-American coach for three consecutive seasons.
-As the coach at the University of Pennsylvania, she was twice named Philadelphia Big Five Coach of the Year during her time at the University of Pennsylvania.
+Soriero, who has received numerous honors during her distinguished career, was named a 2014-15 Division III Under Armour Athletics Director of the Year recipient by NACDA.
+She has also been honored as the 2012 Division III Administrator of the Year by Women Leaders in College sports (formerly NACWAA).
+As a coach, she was recognized by the American Women’s Sports Foundation as the Northeast Regional Coach of the Year, was an All-American coach for three consecutive seasons and was twice named the Philadelphia Big Five Coach of the Year during her time at the University of Pennsylvania.